armanhossiny/farsi-text-renderer-cpp-axmol/README.md

 * Put the `ShapingEngine.hpp` file anywhere in your c++ project.
 * Include the `ShapingEngine.hpp` file and everything will be under `ShapingEngine` Namespace
-* There are arabic fonts you can try in the `arabic-fonts` folder
+* There are arabic and farsi fonts you can try in the `arabic-fonts` folder
 * There are also pixel art fonts!

 <!-- USAGE EXAMPLES -->